HarperFast/harper-edge-ai-example/README.md

 1. Check server health
 2. Run personalization for trail running gear
 3. Run personalization for winter camping gear
-4. Show similarity scores for each scenario
+4. Show similarity scores for each scenario (personalizedScore)

 ## How It Works